logo

 salt and pepper

-If you use a baguette, just cut a couple of slices for each serving about ˝ inch thick, but if you use a loaf of sourdough bread, it’s better to remove the crust on each slice and then cut them in squares, 2 or 3 inches wide.
-However, you can make them in any size and shape you prefer, even hearts – how fun! – using cookie cutters.
-Slightly toast the bread and top with some of the goat cheese and a sliced strawberry (previously washed, of course).
+If you use a baguette, just cut a couple of slices (about ½ inch thick) for each serving.
+But if you use a loaf of sourdough bread, it’s better to remove the crust on each slice and then cut them in squares (2 or 3 inches wide).
+However, using cookie cutters, you can make these in any size and shape you prefer, even hearts – how fun!
+Slightly toast the bread and top with some of the goat cheese and a sliced strawberry.
 Depending on their size, place 1 or 2 crostini on your antipasto (or salad) plates.

-Make the salad, dressing the spinach with a balsamic vinaigrette dressing, or making your own like a real Italian simply combining olive oil, balsamic vinegar, salt and pepper.
-Toss gently to coat the salad and place on each plate next to the crostini, topping with a few slices of strawberries and a few walnuts pieces or sliced almonds.
+Make the salad by dressing the spinach with a balsamic vinaigrette dressing.
+You can also make your own (like a real Italian) by simply combining olive oil with balsamic vinegar, salt and pepper.
+Toss gently to coat the salad and place on each plate next to the crostini, topping with a few slices of strawberries and a few pieces of walnut pieces of sliced almonds.

 Main Course:

-Penne with Creamy Mushrooms Sauce and Chicken Saltimbocca with Prosciutto and Fresh Sage
+Penne with Creamy Mushroom Sauce, Chicken Saltimbocca with Prosciutto and Fresh Sage

 Done the real Italian way, a very small serving of pasta would be served first as Primo Piatto (First Course).
 Then the Secondo Piatto (Second Course) would follow, with the chicken and a small Contorno (Side) of cooked vegetables or salad, which in Italy is never eaten as a starter.
-Either way, it is your romantic Italian Valentine’s dinner and you decide.
-But if you serve the pasta with the chicken together, keep the portions small.
-You don’t want to be all stuffed up with heavy carbs at this point of your romantic dinner.
+Either way, it is your romantic Italian Valentine’s Day dinner and you decide.
+But if you serve the pasta with the chicken together, keep the portions small and light.

 Ingredients for Penne with Creamy Mushroom Sauce: